Newcomers Network

 6. Create connections and keep things organised

-Keep the new information you collect in an easily accessible format and create a database of all of the new people you know so that you can keep in contact with people.
-Remember to let your friends and family know your new contact details - phone numbers, address, email address etc and try sending them a couple of photos too.
+Remember to let your friends and family know your new contact details – phone numbers, address, email address etc and try sending them a couple of photos too.
 Let them know you have arrived safely.
-Make an effort to personally thank people for their assistance - hand written cards are a treasured item in today's electronic world.
+Make an effort to personally thank people for their assistance – hand written cards are a treasured item in today’s electronic world.

 7. Additional article that may be of interest